-With faster speeds and lower latency on the horizon, it’s important for users to understand the current state of FirstNet and the steps they can take to prepare for a more ubiquitous 5G first responder network.
+With increasing access to faster speeds and lower latency, it’s important for public safety agencies to understand the current state of FirstNet and the steps they can take to select a FirstNet router and prepare for a more ubiquitous 5G first responder network.

 To meet the mission-critical communication needs of these various teams, FirstNet employs network priority and preemption policies.
 These policies not only push FirstNet devices to the front of the line when accessing the network, but in severe circumstances, they also give first responders VIP network access by moving or momentarily disconnecting public and commercial users to make room for FirstNet subscribers.
 When networks are particularly congested, priority and preemption allow first responders to seamlessly connect and communicate.

-The LA County Fire Department was one of the first organizations in the country to take advantage of FirstNet, which replaced both their Privately built LTE network and their reliance on the highly congested commercial LTE in the Los Angeles area.
-With premier access to the network through FirstNet, these first responders, firefighters, and other mutual aid partners could communicate, transmit data, and quickly access necessary applications, even at times when the network was overrun, such as rush hour or in the throes of fire season.
-As network and equipment advancements are made, their response efficacy will continue to improve.
+The LA County Fire Department was one of the first organizations in the country to take advantage of FirstNet, which replaced both their privately built LTE network and their reliance on the highly congested commercial LTE network in the Los Angeles area.
+With premier access to the network through FirstNet, these first responders, firefighters, and other mutual aid partners could communicate, transmit data, and quickly access necessary applications, even at times when the network was at capacity, such as rush hour or in the throes of fire season.
+As advancements in network technologies and equipment are made, their response efficacy will continue to improve.

 The future of FirstNet with 5G

+Many agencies are asking, “Does FirstNet have 5G coverage?”
 Access to 5G for first responders is still in its adolescence, available on limited devices, and only in select markets and venues throughout the U.S. For those who can access FirstNet on a 5G network, they are afforded the benefits of increased speeds and ultra-low latency at no additional cost.
-On top of that, FirstNet subscribers can shift seamlessly from 5G back to LTE as they move between coverage areas and take advantage of priority and preemption for their respective data packets.
+On top of that, FirstNet subscribers can shift seamlessly from 5G back to LTE via a FirstNet certified router as they move between coverage areas and take advantage of priority and preemption for their respective data packets.

 The impact of FirstNet certifications on 5G equipment purchases

-FirstNet eligibility requires more than a job title and available network.
-This dedicated network is built with strict regard to public safety’s unique specifications and requirements, and so are the specific devices that access it.
-Beyond cellphones, these devices include FirstNet Ready routers and modems, FirstNet hotspots, connected devices in vehicles, IoT, and more.
+FirstNet eligibility requires more than a job title and an available cellular broadband network.
+This dedicated network is built with strict regard to public safety’s unique specifications and requirements, and so are the devices that access it.
+Beyond cellphones, these devices include FirstNet routers and modems, FirstNet hotspots, connected devices in vehicles, IoT, and more.